Planting trees to capture and store carbon

 In general most broadleaved species have a higher carbon content than conifers but this is offset by their lower rate of growth, although in species with very long rotations (i.e. >100 years) such as oak, the carbon stocks averaged over time can be higher than in faster growing conifer stands.

 On land made available by owners.
 Much of this is likely to be agricultural land, but there are also opportunities (for example) on brownfield sites.
 Within the UK, individual countries have their own policies regarding the suitability of different types of land for planting – and all planting is potentially subject to Environmental Impact Assessment if it is likely to have a significant impact on the environment.
-Land is eligible under the Woodland Carbon Code if it is not currently woodland (ie if woodland has not been present for at least 25 years).
+Land is eligible under the Woodland Carbon Code if it is not currently woodland (ie if woodland has not been present for at least 25 years) and not deep peat (>50cm) soil.

-Project managers can apply to have carbon woodlands created since 1 January 2000 certified as meeeting the requirements of the Code Until the end of July 2013.
-After that date projects have to register within two years of the trees being planted.
-The carbon will be sequestered as the trees grow and this will continue for up to 100 years after the trees are planted.
+Projects have to be registered within two years of the start of planting.
+The carbon will be sequestered as the trees grow and the sequestration can be claimed for up to 100 years after the trees are planted.

 Woodlands under sustainable forest management can deliver many and multiple benefits, in addition to their role in sequestering carbon.
 Timber and woodfuel, employment opportunities, areas for recreation, biodiversity benefits, flood alleviation, improvements in water quality, and helping to adapt our landscapes to climate change by linking habitats to support wildlife.